ValerioS05/pj1nuraghe/README.md

 **Facts page**
 - In the fact page we can see a Video as first look.The video is completly muted and no autoplay.
 Is well rounded and clear with controls and credits
-- I used a list of 10 facts 5 that where most researched over google search engine and 5 that I liked, giving the sense of a personal site but also `what people need`.
+- I used a list of 10 facts 5 that where most researched over google search engine and 5 that I liked, giving the sense of a personal site but also `what people need/want` to know.

 **Conctact Page**
 - Here we can find a form page only, I opted for a heavy style to supply the fact that the initial form looked very light and tasteless.
   The form got a rocky background same as the timeline to stay consistent with topic and UI.
   We have first part of the form with basic first and last name ,mail and textarea.
 Giving the user the chance to interact even in a simple page.
  The second part we can see a select dropdown menu where we can choose which kind of subscription you would like but it`s not required.
- The form action is delivery to Code Institute dump form.
+ The form action is delivered to Code Institute dump form.